Nonequilibrium crossover in the supercritical region from quench dynamics: Static solutions and supercritical phenomenon

 This process can be understood as follows.
 The system under consideration is globally charge conserving and thus corresponds to the canonical ensemble.
 However, during nonequilibrium dynamical evolution, particle exchange can still occur among local subsystems, a scenario described by the grand canonical ensemble, and the dynamical stability of the system coincides with that of the local subsystems.
-This accounts for the emergence of inhomogeneous structures even after the canonical ensemble has entered the supercritical region.
+This accounts for the emergence of inhomogeneous structures even after the canonical ensemble has entered the supercritical region (see, \textit{e.g.}, Refs. \cite{Zhao:2022jvs,Zhao:2023gcv}).
+In Fig.~\ref{condensate02}, we show the condensate and free energy results for $\lambda=-4$ and $\tau=2.93$.
+It can be seen that under these parameters, the canonical ensemble has no unstable region, i.e., the system is in the supercritical region, while the grand canonical ensemble still possesses an unstable region.
+In this case, the interval in which spatially inhomogeneous structures can emerge is equal to the region where $\partial \rho/\partial \mu < 0$ in Fig.~\ref{murho}, i.e., the negative charge susceptibility \cite{Zhao:2022jvs}.